 Changing offices can be a big pain.
 All of a sudden you realize all the trinkets you have collected over the years need to be neatly wrapped, packaged, boxed.
-One of the most nerve-wracking items to pack is your computer; making sure you have everything you need to be functional in your next space.
+One of the most nerve-wracking items to pack is your technology; making sure you have everything you need to be functional in your next space.

 Packing your equipment:

 If you are planning on boxing your computer for the move, make sure that each item is packed carefully.
 Check with facilities or your movers to see if they can provide packing material to wrap your computer items so they are safe during the journey.

 You should have with you the following items: